A preliminary project page

 Much of this work is marked by a form of quietness.
 Recovery workers carry out roles that are socially and communally consequential, yet their own experiences are often rendered invisible or absorbed into systems.

-This inquiry responds to that absence.
-It recognises that how change is lived over time matters, even when it does not translate into improvement or success.
+This project responds to that absence.
+It recognizes that how change is lived over time matters, even when it does not translate into improvement or success.

 This matters now because without such space, important dimensions of recovery work remain unseen and unarticulated.